-EPA insists that it can assess costs and benefits only in the years 2019 through 2025 because of "limited information on how practices, equipment, and emissions at new facilities evolve as they age or may be shut down."
+The reason for this short timeframe, according to EPA, is that while "it would be desirable to analyze impacts beyond 2025," it has "chosen not to, largely because of . . . limited information on how practices, equipment, and emissions at new facilities change as they age or may be shut down."
 In other words, EPA claims it cannot make any reasonable projections about costs or benefits more than 7 years into the future.
 That assertion is implausible.
-For example, when EPA published its 2015 analysis of the emission standards currently in effect for the oil and gas sector, the agency had no trouble forecasting reasonable estimates of costs and benefits at least 10 years into the future.8 A typical EPA regulatory analysis often includes reasonable estimates of costs and benefits for at least 30 years.9
+For example, when EPA published the 2016 Rule, it had no trouble forecasting reasonable estimates of costs and benefits at least 10 years into the future.
+A typical EPA regulatory analysis often includes reasonable estimates of costs and benefits for at least 30 years.